patrickbloomingdale/Udacity-Project-AB--Testing/README.md

 ### Submission

-The jupyter notebook will be exported to pdf and ipynb, and submitted as a github repository.
+The jupyter notebook will be exported to ipynb and submitted as a github repository.

 ***